 For a hotel company, being able to find out the consumption in each city provides very useful information to differentiate the costs of each installation.

-Once you have basic information like the previous one and bearing in mind that hotels register their client entries and exits, you can know at all times the energy consumption for each client, separating this ratio according to the period of the year that is treated logically.
+Once you have basic information like the previous one and bear in mind that hotels register their client entries and exits, you can know at all times the energy consumption for each client, separating this ratio according to the period of the year that is treated logically.

 Isn’t that enough?
 You can fine-tune as much as you like, distinguishing the consumption of different rooms according to their orientation, in order to first reserve the rooms that have the lowest energy cost for the company (which will be different depending on the time of year).
 Or in certain hotels, the guests will be grouped in nearby rooms, to minimize thermal losses.
 Or guests will be placed in rooms near/away from the laundry/kitchen, depending on the time of year, etc.